-The Beaverlodge/Uranium City region is a major historic uranium mining district and home to the first uranium mining operations in Saskatchewan.
-Prior to the discovery of high-grade uranium mineralization in the Athabasca Basin, the Beaverlodge area was the most important uranium mining district in Saskatchewan.
-Throughout the 1950's and 1960's, 52 mines were operated.
+The Beaverlodge/Uranium City region is a major historic uranium mining district and was home to Saskatchewan's first uranium mining operations.
+Before the discovery of high-grade uranium mineralization in the Athabasca Basin, the Beaverlodge area was Saskatchewan's most important uranium mining district.
+Throughout the 1950's and 1960's, 52 mines were in operation.

-The Beaverlodge/Uranium City Area portfolio consists of 29 claims and 25,851 ha on 3 properties.

-The most recent developments on the Beaverlodge/Uranium City Area properties are as follows:
+The Beaverlodge/Uranium City Area portfolio consists of 22 claims and 23,067 ha across three properties.
+The most recent developments on these properties are as follows: